Kidswatter/Kidsybot/Installation-guide-for-Docker.md

 ## Step 3: Configuration

-Get the [default configuration](https://raw.githubusercontent.com/SexualRhinoceros/MusicBot/review/config/example_options.ini) and save it somewhere.After editing it you can copy it to your docker container by using the following command: `docker cp [Path to options.ini] musicbot:/musicBot/config/options.ini`.
+Get the [default configuration](https://raw.githubusercontent.com/SexualRhinoceros/MusicBot/review/config/example_options.ini) and save it somewhere.
+After editing it you can copy it to your docker container by using the following command: `docker cp [Path to options.ini] musicbot:/musicBot/config/options.ini`.
 Restart your docker container by typing `docker restart musicbot`.
 Everything should now run smoothly.

 ***